 The role involves (but is not limited to):

-- Providing support interventions for older adults with significant mental health conditions.
+- Providing support interventions for people with significant mental health conditions.

 - Working within a multi-disciplinary team with colleagues in the Mental health and Neighbourhood Teams.